 American launched the Food for Sale program on Feb.
 1, 2005, with the goal of providing quality food items for purchase in the main cabin.
 The Food for Sale program is available on domestic flights longer than two hours.

-Are credit cards accepted on American Eagle and American Connection?
+Are credit cards accepted on American Eagle?

 Not at this time.